 ARTIST STATEMENT- Gretchen Treitz, KWS

-Recently, I have been experimenting with sterling silver and white gold leaf to represent light.
+Recently, I have been experimenting with sterling silver, white, and yellow gold leaf to represent light.
 Over the centuries, artist have used metal leafs to symbolize the heavens.
 I, too, use them to search for the divine in nature and the cosmos.
 For me, light is life.
-Whether it be the luminosity of silver leaf, or the sheen of translucent watercolor, I want my work to express my wonder of creation.
+Whether it be the luminosity of a metal leaf, or the sheen of translucent watercolor, I want my work to express my wonder of creation.